REQUEST COURSE INFORMATION

 Licenses, certificates, and Registrations

 Several organizations offer certificate.
-An applicant must pass an exam and have taken one of several routes to be eligible for each certification.
+An applicant must pass an exam and have taken one of several routes to be eligible for each certificate.
 These routes include graduation from an accredited courses and work experience, among others.
-In most cases, an applicant must be at least 18 years old before Joining for certification.
+In most cases, an applicant must be at least 18 years old before Joining for certificate.